falcosecurity/falco/userspace/libhawk/README.md

 void hawk_destroy() { printf("hawk example destroy\n"); }

+// note: this function gets called in a thread.
+// this means that it is non blocking for the rest of falco.
+// You can start your own lifecycle here to fetch rules from
-void hawk_watch_rules(hawk_rules_begin_cb begin_cb,
+// the outside and begin/commit as many transactions you want in a loop. void hawk_watch_rules(hawk_rules_begin_cb begin_cb,
                       hawk_rules_insert_cb insert_cb,
                       hawk_rules_commit_cb commit_cb,
                       hawk_rules_rollback_cb rollback_cb)
 {

   printf("starting rules transaction\n");
   begin_cb(); // start the rules loading transaction printf("insert rules\n");